Texas State Technical College-West Texas

 - Texas State Technical College West Texas is a two-year higher education institution in Abilene, Breckenridge, Brownwood, and Sweetwater offering associate's degrees, certificates and customized training in critical and emerging technologies.

-- The teacher population of 73 teachers has declined by 58% over five years.
+- The teacher population of 73 teachers has stayed relatively flat over five years.

 |Texas State Technical College-West Texas||(TX) Community College Avg.|